hypre-space/hypre/src/docs/usr-manual/ch-fei.rst

 ******************************************************************************

 .. warning::
    FEI is not actively supported by the hypre development team.
-For a similar functionality, we recommend using :ref:`sec-Block-Structured-Grids-FEM`, which allows the representation of block-structured grid problems via hypre's SStruct interface.
+For similar functionality, we recommend using :ref:`sec-Block-Structured-Grids-FEM`, which allows the representation of block-structured grid problems via hypre's SStruct interface.